Those Little “Foxes” That Rob Marriage of Romance

 Children are just one of several common threats to romance.
 FamilyLife conducted a survey of more than 10,000 couples, asking them to name the culprits that robbed their marriages of romance.
 The most commonly mentioned factors were children, stress, fatigue, busyness, misplaced priorities, anger, and unresolved conflict.

 In the Bible we find an appropriate name for these romance robbers.
-The bride of King Solomon described him in endearing, poetic terms and then said, “Catch the foxes for us, the little foxes that are ruining the vineyards, while our vineyards are in blossom” (Song of Songs 2:15).
+The bride of King Solomon described him in endearing, poetic terms and then said,

 In those days, a wise gardener would protect his vineyard from foxes.
 The nocturnal bandits would sneak in during the dead of the night and eat the most tender parts of the vine, rendering them fruitless and useless.